ctkelley/SIAMFANLEquations.jl/README.md

 If __log(version_number) < 0__ there's trouble!

-This is version v0.3.0.
-I will tag this once the Newton-GMRES solver is working and I've done the examples (at least the ones I plan to keep) from KEL03 in the notebook.
+This is version v0.3.1.
+I will tag this once PTC-Krylo

 - nsol.jl, ptcsol.jl (Newton and pseudo-transient continuation) codes are stable.
 The scalar codes nsolsc.jl and ptcsol.jl are also stable.